Start Here

 --free-unitsintFree tasks or minutes per consumer org.
 Auto-detected from taskKinds.

---free-tasksintFree task runs per consumer org, between 1 and 100 (dual-kind agents).
+--free-tasksintFree task runs per consumer org (dual-kind agents).

---free-minutesintFree pipe minutes per consumer org, between 1 and 30 (dual-kind agents).
+--free-minutesintFree pipe minutes per consumer org (dual-kind agents).

 --accept-termsbooleanAccept legal attestations non-interactively.
 Required when publishing paid agents in CI.